awsdocs/aws-lambda-developer-guide/doc_source/build-pipeline.md

 + **Repository** – A Git repository in AWS CodeCommit\.
 When you push a change, the pipeline copies the source code into an Amazon S3 bucket and passes it to the build project\.
 + **Build project** – An AWS CodeBuild build that gets the source code from the pipeline and packages the application\.
 The source includes a build specification with commands that install dependencies and prepare an AWS Serverless Application Model \(AWS SAM\) template for deployment\.
 + **Deployment configuration** – The pipeline's deployment stage defines a set of actions that take the AWS SAM template from the build output, create a change set in AWS CloudFormation, and execute the change set to update the application's AWS CloudFormation stack\.
++ **AWS CloudFormation stack** – The deployment stage uses a template to create a stack in AWS CloudFormation\.
+The template is a YAML\-formatted document that defines the resources of the Lambda application\.
+The application includes a Lambda function and an Amazon API Gateway API that invokes it\.
 + **Roles** – The pipeline, build, and deployment each have a service role that allows them to manage AWS resources\.
 The console creates the pipeline and build roles when you create those resources\.
 You create the role that allows AWS CloudFormation to manage the application stack\.

 The pipeline maps a single branch in a repository to a single AWS CloudFormation stack\.
 You can create additional pipelines to add environments for other branches in the same repository\.
 You can also add stages to your pipeline for testing, staging, and manual approvals\.
 For more information about AWS CodePipeline, see [What is AWS CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html)\.